robotology/robotology-superbuild/README.md

 ### System Dependencies
 On Debian based systems (as Ubuntu) you can install the C++ toolchain, Git, CMake and Eigen (and other dependencies necessary for the software include in `robotology-superbuild`) using `apt-get`:
 ```
-sudo apt-get install build-essential cmake cmake-curses-gui coinor-libipopt-dev freeglut3-dev git libace-dev libboost-filesystem-dev libboost-system-dev libboost-thread-dev libdc1394-22-dev libedit-dev libeigen3-dev libgsl0-dev libjpeg-dev liblua5.1-dev libode-dev libopencv-dev libsdl1.2-dev libtinyxml-dev libv4l-dev libxml2-dev lua5.1 qml-module-qt-labs-folderlistmodel qml-module-qt-labs-settings qml-module-qtmultimedia qml-module-qtquick-controls qml-module-qtquick-dialogs qml-module-qtquick-window2 qml-module-qtquick2 qtbase5-dev qtdeclarative5-dev qtmultimedia5-dev swig
+sudo apt-get install libeigen3-dev build-essential cmake cmake-curses-gui coinor-libipopt-dev freeglut3-dev libboost-system-dev libboost-filesystem-dev libboost-thread-dev libtinyxml-dev libedit-dev libace-dev libgsl0-dev libopencv-dev libode-dev liblua5.1-dev lua5.1 git swig qtbase5-dev qtdeclarative5-dev qtmultimedia5-dev qml-module-qtquick2 qml-module-qtquick-window2 qml-module-qtmultimedia qml-module-qtquick-dialogs qml-module-qtquick-controls qml-module-qt-labs-folderlistmodel qml-module-qt-labs-settings libsdl1.2-dev libxml2-dev libv4l-dev
 ```

-For what regards CMake, the robotology-superbuild requires CMake 3.16 .
-If you are using a recent Debian-based system such as Ubuntu 20.04, the default CMake is recent enough and you do not need to do further steps.
+For what regards CMake, the robotology-superbuild requires CMake 3.12 .
+If you are using a recent Debian-based system such as Debian 10 or Ubuntu 20.04, the default CMake is recent enough and you do not need to do further steps.

 If instead you use an older distro in which the default version of CMake is older, you can easily install a newer CMake version in several ways.
 For the following distributions, we recommend the following methods:
 * Ubuntu 18.04 : use the latest CMake release in the [Kitware APT repository](https://apt.kitware.com/).
 You can find the full instructions for the installation on the website.
-* Debian 10 : use the CMake in the `buster-backports` repository, following the instructions to install from backports available in  [Debian documentation](https://backports.debian.org/Instructions/).
+* Debian 9 : use the CMake in the `stretch-backports` repository, following the instructions to install from backports available in  [Debian documentation](https://backports.debian.org/Instructions/).
 More details can be found at https://github.com/robotology/QA/issues/364 .

 If you enabled any [profile](#profile-cmake-options) or [dependency](#dependencies-cmake-options) specific CMake option you may need to install additional system dependencies, following the dependency-specific documentation (in particular, the `ROBOTOLOGY_USES_GAZEBO` option is enabled by default, so you should install Gazebo unless you plan to disable this option):